Cloud-PG/k8s-KMS-vault/README.md

 # k8s-KMS-vault
 This repository contains code to deploy secret encryption at REST via a KMS system using a HashiCorp Vault deployment.
 This implementation is based on https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/.
-KMS is based on envelop encryption, that is described in the diagram below (that is taken from [spectrocloud](https://www.spectrocloud.com/blog/how-to-keep-your-kubernetes-secrets-secret/))
+KMS is based on envelop encryption mechanism.

-Three different components:
+In particular, you will be able to enable the encryption of secrets via KMS of TLS certificates which will be used by a simple httpgo server.
+So, the key components of this deployments are:
 - HashiCorp Vault deployment (https://www.vaultproject.io/)
 - Vault plugin (https://github.com/ttedeschi/kubernetes-vault-kms-plugin)
 - httpgo: a basic HTTP server written in Go language (https://hub.docker.com/r/veknet/httpgo)

+## Quick start

+## Components details
+### HashiCorp Vault
+Vault is an identity-based secrets and encryption management system.

+### Vault plugin
+The Kubernetes KMS Plugin Provider for HashiCorp Vault implementation is a simple adapter that adapts calls from Kubernetes to HashiCorp Vault APIs using configuration that determines how the plugin finds the HashiCorp Vault installation.
+The plugin is implemented based on the Kubernetes contract as described in Implementing a KMS plugin.

 ## Developer mode
 Log into K8s master vm.